angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 -3 Duress, -1 Preordain
 +3 Echoing Truth, +1 Chain of Vapor
 Duress does very little and you need ways to bounce their stuff.
 Either win before they drop a lockpiece, or try to get rid of it and go off.
+Don't forget that Burning Wish can find solutions to hateful permanents, but a quick EtW can be a solution too.

 **Lands**
 -4 Thoughtseize